-Local board policies policy 3.1.104.05 Individual Training Account, exists to determine the appropriate use and priority for Individual Training Accounts.
-An Individual Training Account (ITA) is an account established by Workforce Solutions of the Coastal Bend WFSCB for the purpose of providing training to eligible WIOA adults, dislocated workers, in-school youth, and out-of-school youth.
+Local board policies exists to determine the appropriate use and priority for Individual Training Accounts.
+An Individual Training Account (ITA) is an account established by WFSCB for the purpose of providing training to eligible WIOA adults, dislocated workers, in-school youth, and out-of-school youth.
 From time-to-time other funding sources require ITA's to be used to fund occupational skills training.